Libera-Chat/libera-chat.github.io/content/_guides/channelmodes.md

 ## Channel modes

 Channel modes are a feature of the IRC protocol for setting permissions and attributes on a channel.
-Modes are set using IRC commands, and they apply directly to channels.
+Modes are set using the IRC `/mode` command, and they apply directly to channels.

 What channel modes control: